-If you have an iPhone or an Android (or any other smart phone on which you can download the Skype app), this is a really functional way of separating your anonymous online life with your real one.
+Overall, this is a really functional way of separating your sugar baby life with your real one.

 In fact, until you’re in a steady arrangement with someone you know and trust, don’t share any personal details that could jeopardize you.

-Insist on a little phone chat just so you can “get to know them a bit better” before meeting.
-Of course, there will be some legitimate sugar daddies who don’t have great phone manners and you’ll want to give these guys the chance to meet in person, but you might also come across a few guys who give you the creeps over the phone and in the latter case, you can save yourself some time by deleting him off your “sugar daddy potentials list.”
+Insist on a little phone or video call just so you can “get to know them a bit better” before meeting.
+Of course, there will be some legitimate sugar daddies who don’t have great phone manners and you’ll want to give these guys the chance to meet in person, but you might also come across a few guys who give you the creeps over the phone and in the latter case, you can save yourself some time by simple not meeting them.

 Does doing an identity check before each date sound paranoid?
 It’s not – it’s both good for your safety and your time.
 Some sugar daddies simply aren’t who they claim to be.
 Why would you waste your time going on dates with fake sugar daddies when you have Google?